Collin County Side-Impact Car Accident Lawyer

 What Happens If the Injured Party is Partially at Fault in the Accident?

 There are various ways in which states choose to handle issues of comparative negligence.
 If an individual sustains an injury due to another person’s negligence, the at-fault party may make a claim that the injured party contributed to his or her own injuries.
 In some states, an injured party who is found to be partially at fault may not be able to recover damages at all, even if his or her share of fault is slight.

-Texas Civil Practice and Remedies Code § 33.001 provides a caveat to the injured party’s right to recovery in a case of a shared fault.
+Second, Texas Civil Practice and Remedies Code § 33.001 provides an additional condition to the injured party’s right to recovery in a case of a shared fault.
 If the injured party’s share of fault is more than 50 percent, he or she may not be able to recover damages at all.
 It could be important to discuss issues of comparative fault with a side-impact car wreck lawyer in Collin County.
 Preparation for this and other arguments from defendants could be vital to an individual’s recovery.

 An individual who sustains an injury in a side-impact car accident may be able to seek recovery for economic damages and human damages that some people refer to as non-economic damages.
 Economic damages are damages which are easily quantified based on bills or other records.
 Human damages are more difficult to quantify but are very important.
 In order to have a basis for recovery of damages, the injured party must be able to prove that the at-fault party’s failure to exercise reasonable care led directly to the victim’s injuries.

 In a personal injury action based on negligence, the injured person may be able to recover compensation for:

 - Past medical costs